evolvingstuff/vdw2/content/posts/18-cancers-might-be-fought-by-vitamin-d.md

 1. Trial only used Vitamin D monotherapy

-&gt; &amp;nbsp; often need co-factors, such as Omega-3 or &lt;a href=&quot;/posts/magnesium-and-cancer-many-studies&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Magnesium and Cancer - many studies&quot;&gt;Magnesium&lt;/a&gt; to boost the reponse to Vitamin D
+&gt; &amp;nbsp; often need co-factors, such as Omega-3 or [Magnesium](/posts/magnesium-and-cancer-many-studies) to boost the reponse to Vitamin D

 &gt; &amp;nbsp; while also fighting inflammation